Maianthemum trifolium: Leaves

 Fertile plants have 2-4 alternate leaves that are elliptic, 5–12 cm long and 2.5–4 cm broad.
 Leaf bases are narrowly tapered and tips pointed.

 Flowering clusters

 5 to 15 flowers are produced on a simple raceme 5–10 cm long.
 There is only one flower per node, set on a 1–3 mm long pedicel.

 Flowers and fruits

 Flowers are trimerous, that is, flower parts are in groups of three.
 Each flower has 6 white tepals 2–4 mm long.
 Fruits are berries 4–6 mm wide, mottled with fine red spots when young, maturing to red.
 Berries contain 1-3 small, rounded seeds.
 Flowering is May to June, berries remain on plants into September.

 Distribution

-Found in all Canadian provinces and territories and in the USA in some northeastern states (Connecticut, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Wisconsin).
+Found in all Canadian provinces and territories and in the US in some northeastern states (Connecticut, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, and Wisconsin).
 Also found in St. Pierre and Miquelon and Asia (Siberia).